John Pinette: Early life

-Pinette was born in Boston, Massachusetts, on March 23, 1964, the son of Robert Pinette Sr. (1929–1988) and Louise Pitre (Petrie) (1927–1982).
-His mother was of Acadian ancestry, with both her parents from New Brunswick, Canada.
+Pinette was born in Boston, Massachusetts, on March 23, 1964, the son of Robert Pinette Sr. (1929–1988) and Louise Pinette (née Petrie; 1927–1982).
 He graduated from Malden Catholic High School in 1982.
+During his time there, he partook in the Massachusetts high school drama festival, where he was named to the All-State cast for his excellency in acting.
 In 1986, he graduated from the University of Massachusetts Lowell with a degree in accounting.

 Career

 After graduating, he worked in accounting but, after just six months, and on the advice of friends, left to pursue a career in comedy, telling the Montreal Gazette in 2006 that he "knew the book theory but [he] didn't have the heart for it" and that "[his] job was to distract the auditors with jokes".

 An early break for Pinette occurred in 1991 when he was asked to open for Frank Sinatra, doing so on and off for a year and a half.
 Originally hired to perform three sets, Sinatra invited him to dinner and chose to keep him on for more shows, including one at the Desert Inn in Las Vegas.

-That same year, he was cast in the reality show The Grudge Match as the referee on the series and had regular roles on the final season of teen sitcom Parker Lewis Can't Lose and Married...
-With Children second-generation spin-off Vinnie & Bobby, starring Matt Le Blanc, with both airing in 1992.
+That same year, he was cast in the reality show The Grudge Match as the referee on the series and had regular roles on the final season of teen sitcom Parker Lewis Can't Lose and the Married... with Children second-generation spin-off Vinnie & Bobby, both airing in 1992.

 He was a recurring guest on The Tonight Show and The View, and in 1998 played the carjacking victim in the final episode of the sitcom Seinfeld.

 Pinette was named Stand-Up Comedian of the Year by the American Comedy Awards in 1999 and received a Gemini Award nomination for his televised performance at Montreal's Just for Laughs Comedy Festival in 2000.
 He held the record for the highest-selling one-person show series in the history of Just for Laughs for 16 years, being surpassed by Sugar Sammy in 2016.

 Pinette appeared in the films Duets, Simon Sez, The Last Godfather, Dear God, and Junior, and played Nathaniel Bumpo in Artisan Entertainment's 2004 film The Punisher, starring Thomas Jane and John Travolta.

 In 2004, he joined the touring cast of the musical Hairspray in the role of Edna Turnblad, remarking to The Globe and Mail that "The irony is having to work my ass off six days a week on the treadmill in order to play a fat old woman."
 He later went on to the Broadway production in 2005, and continued in the role until May 28, 2006.
 In his 2006 concert I'm Starvin, he said that was the first musical theater production he had been in since high school.

 Pinette was on board the cruise ship MS Monarch (formerly Monarch of the Seas) during a grounding incident off the coast of St. Maarten, referencing it in his 2005 DVD special I Say Nay Nay.